-Systematic Response - processes created that ensure consistent responses are enacted to respond to students at-risk according to a schoolwide plan rather than according to the discretion of individual teachers.
+Systematic Response - processes created that ensure consistent responses are enacted to respond to students at-risk according to a school wide plan rather than according to the discretion of individual teachers.

-Tardy - arriving at school/class after the specified starting time/not attending a full instructional day.
+Tardy - arriving or leaving school/class before or after the specified starting time/not attending a full instructional day (i.e., checking in/out, late to school, late to class, etc.).

-Tier 1 Interventions - high-quality, evidence-based with a concentration on academic, social, and behavioral strategies to be applied to all students.
+Tier 1 Interventions - high-quality, evidence-based with a concentration on academic, mental wellness, and behavioral strategies to be applied to all students.

-Tier 2 Interventions - high-quality, evidence-based academic, social, and behavioral strategies applied to target groups of students with a more intense focus on specific at-risk behaviors.
+Tier 2 Interventions - high-quality, evidence-based academic, mental wellness, and behavioral strategies applied to target groups of students with a more intense focus on specific at-risk behaviors.

-Tier 3 Interventions - high-quality, evidence-based academic, social, and behavioral strategies applied to individual students with a more intense focus on specific at-risk behaviors.
+Tier 3 Interventions - high-quality, evidence-based academic, mental wellness, and behavioral strategies applied to individual students with a more intense focus on specific at-risk behaviors.